Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Introduction

 As implementations of this idea, Maxwell's rule for rigidity~\cite{Maxwell1864} and its successor, the Maxwell-Calladine index theorem~\cite{Calladine1978, Lubensky2015}, represent important milestones in our understanding of rigidity.
 In any system well-approximated by a spring network, the Maxwell-Calladine theorem reduces the assessment of linear stability to an exercise in counting constraints and degrees of freedom.
 Originally developed in the context of mechanical frame assemblies, this constraint counting argument is central to theories of mechanical stability for a variety of systems including structural glasses~\cite{Phillips1981, Boolchand2005}, jammed packings of spheres~\cite{Wyart2005, vanHecke2010, Liu2010}, and biopolymer networks~\cite{Broedersz2014}, and has even been extended to systems with more complicated interactions such as bond-bending dominated networks~\cite{Rens2019}.
 Furthermore, this index theorem has played a crucial role in the development of mechanical metamaterials with topologically protected boundary modes, analogous to those observed in electronic quantum systems~\cite{Kane2014, Bertoldi2017}.

 Despite the considerable insights they yield, constraint counting arguments based on the Maxwell-Calladine paradigm are fundamentally incomplete.
-Because they rely exclusively on the linear geometric relationships between the component shapes and degrees of freedom, they fail to capture rigidity in instances where local energetic properties -- such as stiffness and prestress (internal tensions) -- or nonlinearities in the geometry play an important role.
+Because they rely exclusively on the linear geometric relationships between the component shapes and degrees of freedom, they fail to capture rigidity in instances where local energetic properties -- such as stiffness and prestress -- or nonlinearities in the geometry play an important role.
 In particular, they cannot account for the stabilizing effects of prestress, which interacts with nonlinear aspects of the geometry to affect the material response even in the linear regime~\cite{Calladine1991, Connelly1996, Connelly2022}.
 Because this phenomenon is a basic feature of materials throughout structural engineering, physics, and biology~\cite{Zhang2021}, a general theory of rigidity that incorporates prestress could prove invaluable.
 To this end, various alternative rigidity criteria have been proposed~\cite{Connelly1996, Zhang2021, Damavandi2022, Damavandi2022a}.
-However, these criteria still do not explicitly take into consideration the precise details of the energetic properties, but instead, rely on nonlinear features of the geometry to infer behavior in the presence of prestress.
+However, these criteria do not explicitly take into consideration the precise details of the energetic properties, but instead take an indirect approach, focusing on the second-order features of the geometry that can interact with prestress under the right circumstances.